alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

       #.
 Then, continue through this procedure

 #.
 Open a build and follow the steps for
-   :ref:`proofreading new documents <writing-proofreading-new>`, but only review *changes* to the document:
+   :ref:`proofreading new documents <writing-proofread-new>`, but only review *changes* to the document:

       * Use the :ref:`VS Code command palette <tools-vs-code>` to select :guilabel:`Move to Next Change`